-Finishing the diary I put the book down and became fully aware of how dark it had become.
-I went to the window and saw rain and again a fog so thick I couldn’t see clearly past a few feet in this gray weather of the south.
+Finishing the diary, I put the book down and became fully aware of how dark it had become.
+I went to the window and saw rain and a fog so thick I couldn’t see clearly past a few feet in this gray weather of the south.
 The plane and the mountains were completely obscured.
 I could also now hear the strange buzzing noise I’d heard by the plane –the same noise so ominously described in the diary.
-It’s then that I heard something entering the house where the kitchen was.
+Then I heard something enter the house where the kitchen was.

 If it hadn’t been for my experience in the plane I would have thought the diary’s contents a confabulated fantasy.
-As it was, in the darkness, alone as I was, having just read that suggestive little tome, a dread gripped me with an overpowering sensation of menace.
+As it was, in the darkness, alone as I was, having just read that suggestive little tome, an overpowering sensation of menace and dread gripped me.

 I quickly tried to open the bedroom window, but it was jammed.
-Now trapped in that tiny bedroom, nothing helped to reassure my panic, especially when I heard the something move into the small living room, and then a rapid flapping sound like those of innumerable wings, and in an instant, wrong-sounding footsteps, heading through the passageway in my direction.
+Now trapped in that tiny bedroom, nothing helped to reassure my panic – especially when I heard the something move into the small living room, and then a rapid flapping sound like those of innumerable wings, followed in an instant by wrong-sounding footsteps, heading through the passageway in my direction.

-I moved as quickly and as I silently as I could towards the open doorway.
-I didn’t dare close the door since then the thing in the passageway would be made too obviously aware of my intrusion.
+I moved as quickly and as silently as I could towards the open doorway.
+I didn’t dare close the door, since then the thing in the passageway would be made too obviously aware of my intrusion.

 I waited breathlessly by the side of the doorway.
 I planned to bolt as soon as whatever was coming passed through it or passed the bedroom altogether.